getcarina/getcarina.com/_getting-started/2015-10-25-getting-started-on-carina.md

 ### Connect to your cluster

-Connect to your cluster by loading the cluster credentials and installing the Docker Version Manager.
+Connect to your cluster by loading the cluster credentials and installing the Docker Version Manager (dvm).
 The cluster credentials and configuration are a set of files that allow you to securely access your cluster.

 If you have any problems, see the [Troubleshooting](#troubleshooting) section.